Creating a Dementia-Friendly Environment: Designing Spaces for Safety and Comfort

 • Customisation and sensory stimulation can enhance the wellbeing of those with dementia, incorporating elements like recognisable images or calming audio.

-• Technology solutions, like GPS trackers and intelligent home systems, can assist in promoting safety, convenience, and autonomy.
+• solutions, like GPS trackers and intelligent home systems, can assist in promoting safety, convenience, and autonomy.

 Understanding the Needs of People with Dementia